 ON THIS PAGE: You will find information about how many children are diagnosed with craniopharyngioma each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
-The five-year survival rate for children with craniopharyngioma is higher than 90%.
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is found.
+The five-year survival rate for children with craniopharyngioma, as well as the 10-year survival rate, is higher than 90%.

 Survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of children with this type of tumor, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of children with this type of tumor, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with craniopharyngioma.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor or longer-term survival rates.
+Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor or longer-term survival rates.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.